byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 FLOWFoil.Martensen
 ```
 !!! note
-    If the `cascade` option is set to false, this method becomes a standard planar airfoil method, but uses constant vortices, so the Mfoil/Xfoil method is the superior method in that case.
+    If the `cascade` option is set to false, this method becomes a standard planar airfoil method, but uses constant vortices, so the Xfoil method is the superior method in that case.

 ## NeuralFoil Method